Tener and Tener que

 - Motivation != urgency — distractions allowed too much latitude

-- Slow progress on Spanish — caused ride in the dark
+- Slow progress — pushed ride into the dark

 Learning Tasks Checklist